Last updated on April 11th, 2021 at 02:27 pm

 Kon’nichiwa!
 FlightHub´s heart: Japan

 Traveling to Japan is usually the stuff of dreams: flying halfway across the world to a country where tradition and modernity blend in seamlessly, foreigners are inundated with a culture so different from their own that the most you can usually do is stare, wide-eyed, in amazement.
-From vending machines that provide users with everything from fried chicken to full-sized Smart Cars, to their love of anime, Japan is one of the most colourful countries you could visit.
+From vending machines that provide users with everything from fried chicken to full-sized Smart Cars, to their love of anime, Japan is one of the most colorful countries you could visit.

 Planning your trip